RDMORALES20/Phishbait-login.php/README.md

 Watch Me

 ❗ Disclaimer❗
--Developer assume no liability and is NOT
+-Developer assume no liability  is NOT
 -responsible for any misuse or damage caused by PhishBait.
 -Use only for educational purporses
 👤 My Accounts 👤